Leader of La Luz del Mundo charged with child rape

 "We categorically deny those false accusations," Correa said.
 "We know him personally and he is an honorable and honest man."

-Church officials said García has always behaved lawfully and rejected the attorney general's charges.
+Church officials said García has always behaved lawfully and they rejected the attorney general's charges.

 The church's statement Tuesday said they hoped the accusations would not lead to discrimination and religious intolerance against its followers.

-A third follower, Alondra Ocampo, 36, was arrested in Los Angeles County and is being held at the sheriff's Century Regional Detention Facility in Lynwood ahead of her arraignment Wednesday in Los Angeles.
+A third follower, Alondra Ocampo, 36, was arrested in Los Angeles County and is being held ahead of her arraignment Wednesday in Los Angeles.
 A fourth defendant, Azalea Rangel Melendez, remains at large.

 It wasn't immediately clear whether the defendants had an attorney.